KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/FHIRAssets/AllAssets/Profiles/England-MessageHeader.page.md

  The current requirement in NHS Engl API's is to rely on the [Access Tokens and Audit (JWT)](https://developer.nhs.uk/apis/spine-core/security_jwt.html) for sender details.

-For use outside of NHS Digital it is recommended this is populated with either the Organisation ODS code or the Practitioner's professional code.
+For use outside of NHS England it is recommended this is populated with either the Organisation ODS code or the Practitioner's professional code.

 ```json
 "sender": {